mat194/Cefiderocol-Meta-analysis/README.md

 ## 📐 Methods
 Random-effects models were applied using the restricted maximum-likelihood (REML) estimator to pool odds ratios (ORs) for dichotomous outcomes (mortality, clinical cure, microbiological cure).
 When available, adjusted effect sizes (adjusted ORs with 95% confidence intervals) were pooled using the inverse variance method; otherwise, crude odds ratios were calculated and included in the analysis.

+A subgroup analysis was performed based on the type of infection, distinguishing between CRAB infections only and mixed MDR infections.
+To assess whether treatment effects differed significantly between subgroups, a Q-test for subgroup differences was performed.
+With two subgroups, this test is based on one degree of freedom.
+A p-value < 0.05 was considered indicative of a significant difference in effect estimates.

 Heterogeneity was assessed using the Chi-squared test and the I² statistic.
 A 95% prediction interval was included to reflect the expected range of treatment effects in future studies.
 Publication bias was evaluated using contour-enhanced funnel plots, and Egger’s test was not performed due to the limited number of studies per outcome (n < 10), which limits statistical power.
 Influence diagnostics included Baujat plots and leave-one-out analysis to explore robustness and study-level effects on heterogeneity and pooled estimates.

 All analyses were conducted in R using the `meta`, `dmetar`, and `tidyverse` packages.
 Visualizations were automatically generated and saved as high-resolution `.png` files for each outcome.